GLOBAL MARKETS-Lucky 13? Stocks score longest run of monthly gains on record

 LONDON, Nov 30 (Reuters) - A dive in high-flying U.S. tech stocks on worries their boom may have peaked left investors wondering on Thursday whether the longest global equity bull run in living memory might be starting to splutter.

-The caution was sparked by another Wall Street wobble involving a rotation from tech to financials which came just as the near 9-year global rally prepared to notch up another impressive milestone.
+The caution was sparked by an overnight Wall St wobble involving a rotation from tech to financials and came just as the near 9-year global rally notched up another impressive milestone.

-The world’s broadest equity gauge – the MSCI all-country index – was on course to finish November with its 13th straight monthly gain on Thursday – the longest winning streak in the index’s 30-year history.
+The world’s broadest equity gauge – the MSCI all-country index – was on course to finish November with its 13th straight monthly gain – the longest such winning streak in the index’s 30-year history.
 Lucky for some.

-Though the celebrations were muffled by the tech problems - Samsung and China stocks had also taken another tumble in Asian trading - the mood improved again in Europe.
+Though the celebrations were muffled slightly by the tech problems - China stocks had also taken another tumble in Asian trading - the mood seemed to be improving again in Europe.

-Germany’s Dax and France’s CAC 40 both inched up for a third day, and though London’s FTSE lagged as hopes of a breakthrough in Brexit negotiations pushed the pound higher again, Wall Street futures pointed to U.S. rebound later.
+Germany’s Dax and France’s CAC 40 both inched up for a third day, though London’s FTSE was back in the red as hopes of a breakthrough in Brexit negotiations pushed the pound higher again.

-The latest Reuters global asset poll showed the majority of investors expect shares to keep rising.
-Robeco strategist Peter van der Welle was one of those, despite noting the market was “playing in extra time”.

-“In the absence of a near-term recession trigger, current stretched equity valuations do yet not instil enough fear to change overall market direction,” he said.
+“I‘m not sure one would say it’s a bubble (in tech stocks),” said Andrew Milligan, head of investment strategy at Standard Life.
+“By and large the companies are generating either good profits or the potential for good profit growth”.

+But “Tech is a sector unto itself... it’s utterly a view about barriers to entry.”

-Possibly feeding the tech concerns was a Morgan Stanley report earlier this week that the “super-cycle” in memory chip demand looks likely to peak soon.
+Possibly weighing on tech were concerns, sparked by a Morgan Stanley report earlier this week, that the “super-cycle” in memory chip demand looks likely to peak soon.

-Shares of Amazon.com, Apple, Google parent Alphabet Facebook and Netflix slid between 2 percent and 5.5 percent on Wednesday.
-Asia’s bellwether Samsung then slumped 4.3 percent to two-month lows.
+Shares of Amazon.com, Apple, Google parent Alphabet and Facebook fell between 2 percent and 4 percent.
+Among the year’s other high fliers, Netflix slid 5.5 percent while Asia’s bellwether Samsung slumped 4.3 percent to two-month lows.

+The Nasdaq index is still up 26.8 percent so far this year, roughly 7 percentage points above gains in the MSCI world. tmsnrt.rs/2zJqD6m

+“But if you look at what’s driving demand, it’s not just smart phones and actually a lot of things.”

-Tech nerves were not just confined to stocks.
-Rocketing cryptocurrency Bitcoin dropped a cool $1,000 to a low of $9,250 before spending European hours pinballing between $9,700 and $10,100.
+The tech nerves were not just confined to stocks.
+Rocketing cryptocurrency Bitcoin dropped a cool $1,000 to a low of $9,250 before clawing back nearly 3 percent in Asia and Europe to around $10,100.

-For perspective, though, the Nasdaq index is still up 26.8 percent so far this year, roughly 7 percentage points more than the MSCI world.
-For Bitcoin it is a mind-boggling 950 percent. tmsnrt.rs/2zJqD6m

-In the more mainstream FX markets, the U.S. dollar climbed to 112.25 yen, held its ground versus the euro but fell to a two-month low of $1.3480 to the resurgent pound .
-Measured against major peers the dollar is headed for biggest monthly drop since July.
+In the more mainstream FX markets, the U.S. dollar climbed against the yen but dipped against the euro and the pound.
+Measured against major peers it is headed for biggest monthly drop since July.

-The U.S. Senate took a step on Wednesday toward passage of tax legislation that is a top White House priority, setting up a likely decisive but finely-balanced vote later this week.
+The U.S. Senate on Wednesday took a step toward passage of tax legislation that is a top White House priority, setting up a likely decisive vote later this week.

 Investors also seem to have grown cautious about the outlook of the world’s biggest economy and there are growing signs that it certainly won’t be the only country raising interest rates.